 Count is an allegation in a complaint, indictment, or information, charging a defendant with a crime.
 Each allegation is referred to as a count, for instance, "Count 1" and/or "Count 2".

 Court is a Government entity authorized to resolve legal disputes.
 Judges and attorneys sometimes use "court" to refer to the judge, as in "the court has read the briefs".

 Defendant is the title for an individual sued, accused or charged by another in a criminal case or in a civil lawsuit.

 Delivery Of A Controlled Substance Where Children Are Present is a crime where an individual manufactures, delivers, possesses with the intent to manufacture or deliver, a controlled substance as defined in Schedules I, II, III and IV, upon the same premises where a child under the age of eighteen (18) years is present.
-To learn more about what is incorporated in this crime visit here.
+To learn more about what is incorporated in this crime visit: Delivery Where Children Are Present

 District Court is the court that handles misdemeanors, juvenile cases, traffic offenses, felony preliminaries, civil cases that involve $4,000 or less, small claims, city and county ordinances, and domestic violence cases.

 Driving Under the Influence (DUI) A crime when your ability to drive is impaired by alcohol, prescription drugs, illegal drugs, or any combination of these items.
-Check out more about DUI's and the possible consequences for receiving this charge here.
+Check out more about DUI's and the possible consequences for receiving this charge: Idaho DUI Conviction.